 In trial NM16189 there were 19 SAEs terms reported across the CSR and journal publication.
 13 of these were reported in both documents, either with full numerical agreement (12 SAE terms), or with disagreement in numerical results (1 depression SAE on orlistat reported in the CSR and 2 depression SAEs reported in the journal publication) (Additional file 3).
 Five SAE terms were only reported within the CSR (demyelination (1) and bronchospasm aggravated (1) on placebo, and convulsions (1), suicidal ideation (1) and liquid stools (1) on orlistat).
 Encephalomyelitis SAE was reported for placebo within the publication but not the CSR.
 Trial M37013 reports 9 SAEs with only “diarrhoea and dehydration” on orlistat reported in both documents.
 The remaining 8 SAEs were only reported in the CSR; death (1), diabetes mellitus (1), hysterectomy and perineoplasty (1), mitral lesion (1) on placebo and cholaeistiny due to chronic cholelithiasis (1), nephrectomy due to previous renal carcinoma (1), nephrectomy and lithotripsy due to previous nephrolithiasis (1), ovary carcinoma and ascites (1) on orlistat.
 The three remaining trials (M37002, M37047 and BM15421) report a high number of SAEs (40, 53 and 255) within the CSR that have not been reported in the corresponding journal publication.

-In total 326 MedDRA preferred terms for SAEs were reported in either the CSR or journal publication across the five trials (Additional file 4).
+In the MA for the SAEs (Table 4), 326 individual terms were reported in either the CSR or journal publication across the five trials (Additional file 4).
 14 (4%) of these terms were reported in the CSR and corresponding journal publication for at least one trial allowing a comparison of the pooled results.
-For the 311 (95%) MedDRA preferred terms that had only been reported in a CSR, 16 (5%) analyses suggested an increased risk of an adverse event on orlistat, 2 (13%) of which were statistically significant (carotid artery stenosis, varicose veins) but all of these were mild and unrelated.
+For the 311 (95%) terms that had only been reported in a CSR, 16 (5%) analyses suggested an increased risk of an SAE on orlistat, 2 (13%) of which were statistically significant (carotid artery stenosis, varicose veins) but all of these were mild and unrelated.
 In the sensitivity analysis, pooling Relative Risk rather than Risk Differences, no SAEs were found to be statistically significant.
-However we were unable to estimate the pooled relative risk for 10 MedDRA preferred terms (including carotid artery stenosis, varicose veins) since they include multiple studies reporting no events in the placebo group.
-The MedDRA preferred term ‘encephalomyelitis’ which was only reported in the journal publication, was not statistically significant.
+However we were unable to estimate the pooled relative risk for 10 AEs (including carotid artery stenosis, varicose veins) since they include multiple studies reporting no events in the placebo group.

 Structured reporting of harms